So the idea of teaching movement right now seems so bizarre.

 We can’t touch each other or get close so what are the things we can adapt?

-Here’s a huge list of great ideas to incorporate movement whether your kids are at home or in person but socially distanced.
+Here’s a huge list of movement ideas for COVID teaching whether your kids are at home or in person but socially distanced.

 I know.
 What?

 There are some great folk dances that can be adapted for one person.
 Dances that work for adapting include:

 - Single line formations

 - No split the banana/strip the willow/cast off situation

 - Focus on footwork

 Folk Dances To Adapt For Movement In COVID Teaching